Matrocoles/Skald_TurnBasedStrategy_Code/docs/travel-snapshot-troubleshooting.md

 `GameInstance`'s `bResumeTurns` flag was true.
-During some travel sequences the turn manager clears `bResumeTurns` before the map finishes loading, which left us with a valid pending snapshot but no signal to invoke `RestoreWorldFromSnapshot`.
+During some travel sequences the turn manager clears `bResumeTurns` before the map finishes loading, which left us with a valid pending snapshot but no signal to invoke `USkaldGameInstance::RestoreWorldFromSnapshot`.
 As a result, the overworld never rehydrated and the selected territory remained `-1`.

 ## Resolution